andrewwint/nextjs-google-maps/README.md

 1. **Data Pipeline**: Develop a robust data pipeline to ingest, clean, validate, and enrich mental health service data:

    - Cleaning and standardizing data formats for consistent display.
+For example, consolidating variations like 'New York' and 'NEW YORK' to ensure uniformity across datasets.
    - Pre-calculate zoom and center values for groups of pins, simplifying the front-end development experience and user experience.
    - Separating phone numbers with extension numbers into new fields for proper display.
    - Validating addresses to ensure accuracy.